-The School Psychology program is nationally approved by the National Association of School Psychologists (NASP).
+The School Psychology program is approved by the National Association of School Psychologists (NASP).
 Students who complete both the Master of Science and Sixth Year Certificate in School Psychology are eligible for certification as a school psychologist in the State of Connecticut as well as the Nationally Certified School Psychologist (NCSP) credential offered by National Association of School Psychologists (NASP).

 Connecticut certification as a School Psychologist requires both the Master’s and the Sixth Year Certificate, which are offered through the SCSU School Psychology program.
-The Master of Science in School Psychology is completed first, during which candidates apply for admission to the Sixth Year Program.
+The Master of Science in School Psychology is completed first, during which students apply for admission to the Sixth Year Program.

 A School Psychologist is a mental health professional, with broad and specialized training in both psychology and education, who provides psychological services using data-based problem solving processes.
 As stated by our professional organization, the National Association of School Psychologists (NASP):